g-jgreen/documentation/content/usage/waylay_engine_programming.md

 ## Check what you can do more with this engine:

-Now that you have learned more about waylay inference engine programming principles, check out this link: [rule patterns](patterns/), where you can learn more about different integration patters, such as:
+Now that you have learned more about the waylay inference engine programming principles, check out this link: [rule patterns](patterns/), where you can learn more about different integration patterns, such as:

-* Raise the alarm if the stream data is above the threshold for predefined period of time
+* Raise the alarm if the stream data is above the threshold for the predefined period of time
 * Counting the number of alarms within a time window or number of samples
 * Flow based rules
 * CEP raw data processing